Brazilian Tapir

 Population threats

-The biggest threats to the population of this vulnerable species are excessive hunting, harsh competition with livestock as well as deforestation, leading to loss of their natural habitat.
+The biggest threats to the population of this vulnerable species are excessive hunting, harsh competition with livestock as well and deforestation, leading to the loss of their natural habitat.
 Brazilian tapirs are officially protected by the government.
-Within their range, there are a number of protected areas, where these animals live.
+Within their range, there are several protected areas, where these animals live.
 Nevertheless, they are still exposed to hunting.

 Population number

-No estimate of population size is available for Brazilian tapirs.
-Currently, this species is classified as Vulnerable (VU) by the IUCN Red List and its numbers continue to decrease.
+The IUCN Red List and other sources don’t provide the number of the Brazilian tapir total population size.
+Currently, this species is classified as Vulnerable (VU) on the IUCN Red List and its numbers today are decreasing.

 Ecological niche

-Due to their fruit-based diet, these animals serve as important seed dispersers of numerous fuirt-bearing plants they consume, as seeds of some fruits (e.g. assai palms and epena) remain undamaged after digestion.
+Due to their fruit-based diet, Brazilian tapirs serve as important seed dispersers of numerous fruit-bearing plants they consume.

 Fun Facts for Kids

 • When facing a predator, the Brazilian tapir will flee and dive into the water.
 This animal is an excellent diver, remaining deep under the surface until the predator leaves.
-Additionally, this mammal is an accomplished swimmer.
+Additionally, it is an accomplished swimmer.
 When foraging, it often moves along the bottom of riverbeds.

-• Tapirs in general are called 'umbrella' animals in a sense that they usually occupy large territories, thus indirectly protecting many other animal species of the area.
+• Tapirs in general are called 'umbrella' animals in the sense that they usually occupy large territories, thus indirectly protecting many other animal species of the area.

-• Newborn babies of this genus exhibit dappled spots on their body, which serve as ideal camouflage.
+• Newborn babies of this genus exhibit dappled spots on their bodies, which serve as ideal camouflage.
 These markings disappear by 6 months old, after which the young tapirs gain their adult appearance.

 • These animals are occasionally referred to as 'living fossils' due to their close resemblance to their extinct relatives.